curi/fi/docs/_analyzing_lies/01-birner-quote.md

 - the following paragraph of the quote provided for contextual before the actual source material
 - don't forget to re-evaluate the title
 - once the quote is done, do pass 2 and 3

+other stuff I remembered:

+- check the relationships of all the prepositions and things in sentence 2. there's some weird stuff there.